From the energy audit and discussions with the local pump shop and electrician, the best efficiency and production

 |Retrofit lighting with LEDs

 The solar system will cover most of the load required by the new pump.
 A 39.6 kW solar array with 30kW inverter capacity has been installed arranged in an East/West configuration.
-As the irrigators run for long periods, the panels facing East will get to maximum capacity earlier in the morning with the panels facing West producing maximum power in the afternoon.
+As the irrigators run for long periods, the east panels will get to maximum capacity earlier in the morning.
+The panels facing West will produce maximum power in the afternoon.

-As the inverter capacity is no larger than 30kW the installation was treated as a micro embedded generating unit keeping the connection process simple and meaning the farm is still able to export during times of no irrigation.
+As the inverter capacity is no larger than 30kW, the installation was treated as a micro embedded generating unit keeping the connection process simple and meaning the farm can still export during times of no irrigation.
 Maintaining grid connection allows the irrigator to draw grid power when required.